corey566/CorporateDashboard/replit.md

 ## Overview

-This is a comprehensive multi-tenant SaaS platform that transforms the original TV dashboard system into a scalable business solution.
-The platform supports multiple companies with subscription-based access, individual company dashboards, and comprehensive administrative controls.
-Each company gets their own isolated workspace with real-time sales performance data, team management, and customizable settings.
+This is a full-stack web application built for call centers to display real-time sales performance data on large screens or TVs.
+The system features a live dashboard showing individual agent performance, team leaderboards, and real-time updates through WebSocket connections.

 ## User Preferences